 On this adventure, I was accompanied by frequent traveling companion, Tim Shimbles.

 I can’t find any authoritative record of how Mount Washington got its name.
 At least one source claims it was named after a surveyor, Colonel Henry Washington, who spent time in Southern California in 1855.
 I wasn’t able to find out when the name even first appeared but I’m skeptical about that explanation.

 After recently watching Stephen Fry in America I learned about another Mount Washington, the highest peak in New England.
-In its heyday it was was topped by a pair of resort hotels and served by a funicular train line.
+In its heyday, it was topped by a pair of resort hotels and served by a funicular train line.
 Los Angeles’s Mount Washington was also topped by a resort hotel and served by a funicular train line.
-Even if it wasn’t originally named after the peak in the east, it seems it’s development was inspired by it.
+Even if it wasn’t originally named after the peak in the east, it seems likely that its development was inspired by it.

 HISTORY OF MOUNT WASHINGTON

-Northeast Los Angeles was been inhabited constantly for about 8,000 years.
-The ancestors of Tongva arrived from the Sonora Desert and had inhabited the land for thousands of years before the Spanish conquest.
-Spain ruled the land from 1769-1821.
-It was granted as part of Rancho San Rafael to José María Verdugo in 1784.
-From 1821 till 1848 it was part of Mexico.
-When the US defeated Mexico and took California but the hill that came to be known as Mount Washington remained undeveloped until the Los Angeles Railways “yellow cars” arrived in the area between 1904 and ’06.
+The Tongva arrived from the Sonoran Desert roughly 3,500 years ago.
+Spain claimed California in 1542 but didn’t establish a presence in the region until around 1771 when they built a mission in the Whittier Narrows.
+What’s now Mount Washington was granted as part of Rancho San Rafael to José María Verdugo in 1784.
+Mexico declared independence from Spain in 1810 and ruled the region until 1848 when the US defeated Mexico in the Mexican-American War.
+The hill that came to be known as Mount Washington remained undeveloped until the Los Angeles Railway‘s “yellow cars” arrived in the area between 1904 and ’06.

 Another early home was the idiosyncratic Wachtel Studio-Home, designed by Elmer Wachtel and built in 1906 as a studio/exhibition space and home for Elmer and his fellow Plein Aire painter wife, Marion Kavanagh Wachtel.